-Many parts of Charlotte and Lee County qualify for the USDA loan program which could save home owners a considerable amount of money when compared to a FHA or conventional mortgages.
-In fact all of Punta Gorda, just south of Port Charlotte is eligible for USDA financing.
+Many parts of Charlotte and Lee County qualify for the USDA loan program which could save homeowners a considerable amount of money when compared to an FHA or conventional mortgages.
+In fact, all of Punta Gorda, just south of Port Charlotte is eligible for USDA financing.
 In addition, many parts of West Lee County is also approved for USDA.

 So what makes the USDA RD mortgage program so good for homebuyers?

 No Down Payment Required – Unlike conventional and even FHA loans, Rural Development home loans do not require any down payment.
 This is especially beneficial for first time homebuyers around Punta Gorda.
 Saving up a down payment can be very difficult for younger buyers just starting out.
-Utilizing a USDA Home Loan means that is no longer an obstacle to home ownership.
+Utilizing a USDA Home Loan means that it is no longer an obstacle to homeownership.